Brainchip-Inc/akida_examples/doc/index.rst

 |
 |
-| MetaTF is comprised of four Python packages which leverage both the
+| MetaTF is composed of four Python packages which leverage both the
   `TensorFlow <https://www.tensorflow.org/>`_ (through
   `TF-Keras <https://github.com/keras-team/tf-keras>`__) and `ONNX <https://onnx.ai/>`__
-  frameworks, and are installed from the `PyPI <https://pypi.org/>`_ repository via `pip` command.
+  frameworks, and are installed from the `PyPI <https://pypi.org/>`_ repository via the `pip` command.
 | The four MetaTF packages contain:

-  * a Model zoo (`akida-models <https://pypi.org/project/akida-models>`_) to directly load quantized models or to easily instantiate and train Akida compatible models,
+  * a Model zoo (`akida-models <https://pypi.org/project/akida-models>`_) to directly load quantized models or to easily instantiate and train Akida-compatible models,

   * a quantization tool (`quantizeml <https://pypi.org/project/quantizeml>`_)
     for quantization of models using low-bitwidth weights and outputs,